rust-lang/book/nostarch/chapter15.md

 Listing 15-9: Attempting to use `MyBox<T>` in the same way we used references and `Box<T>`

-Here’s the resulting compilation error:
+Here’s the resultant compilation error:

 ```
 $ cargo run